slopezpereyra/slopezpereyra.github.io/_posts/2024-10-13-InPraiseOfGregariousness.md

 with whom (so I believed) I shared very little.
 Whilst my childhood was stable and comfortable, she was the daughter of an adolescent mother and a criminal father who ended up going to jail.
-The city I was born, though far from being a great city, was is the capital of my province—she had been born in the deepest interior of a neighboring province, which (on top of it all) she fled to escape her father, winding up in the austral barrens of Usuahia.
+The city I was born, though far from being a great city, is the capital of my province—she had been born in the deepest interior of a neighboring province, which (on top of it all) she fled to escape her father, winding up in the austral barrens of Usuahia.
 We could not talk about politics—she wasn't interested—nor books or arts—she wasn't